Play our music game. See if you can find the hidden

 friends, as well as other officers, enlisted men, those interested

+in military history, and the general public.
 Please, come join us.
-For more information about our Association, to
+For more information about our

-click on the OCS Association link at left.
+contact details, click on the OCS Association link at left.

 Please note: The

 views and opinions expressed on this website are offered in order to